 Metabolic Disorders Awareness Week is one of the highlights of our year; a fantastic week-long opportunity to raise awareness of Inherited Metabolic Disorders by sharing your stories and helping people to understand more about these complex rare conditions.

 Take on a Metabolic Mile

-Change your Facebook/Twitter profile picture to our special twibbon for the week, and encourage all your friends to do the same!
+Add our special frame to your Facebook profile picture for the week, and encourage all your friends to do the same!

-Share your betwibboned profile photo and tell everyone why Metabolic Disorders Awareness Week is important to you.
+– Share your new framed profile picture tell everyone why Metabolic Disorders Awareness Week is important to you!
 Don’t forget to tag us at @MetabolicSupportUK

 Raise as much awareness as possible of Inherited Metabolic Disorders and help people to understand more about them